 Mindful luxury and how Arksen is giving meaning to luxury travel

 ‘People have started to dream bigger, to plan further ahead, to commit to a different lifestyle,’ begins Jasper Smith.
 ‘Arksen is an enabler of a new way of life that embraces adventure, science and philanthropy,’ says the founder of a brand that perfectly embodies new thinking within the luxury landscape.
-‘We exist only to allow people to take the first step towards their greatest adventures.’
-Our correspondent Nargess Banks has been speaking with Smith during the coronavirus crisis.
+‘We exist only to allow people to take the first step towards their greatest adventures,’ Smith told us during the coronavirus crisis.
 ‘Each of us has felt the effects of the pandemic in different ways, but one thing that shines through is our desire to set off on adventures and to feel the great outdoors.’

 Smith is an entrepreneur and an explorer with a portfolio of highly successful businesses.
 He set-up Arksen in January 2019 with a mission to bring an element of philanthropy to luxury travel.
 The brand proposition is simple: Arksen customers dedicate a certain percentage of their vessel’s time to support vital marine research and conservation projects.
 In return, they get to experience grand curated expeditions alongside the explorers and scientists, photographers and artists and filmmakers who are conducting the research work.
 It is a win-win situation.